treeverse/lakeFS/design/open/design-datasets.md

 ### Iceberg Catalog

 lakeFS Iceberg support is a catalog that locates Iceberg files.
-This allows it to translate schema to refs.  lakeFS Iceberg catalog is a Hadoop catalog: it supports access through paths.
+This allows it to translate schema to refs.  lakeFS Iceberg catalog is an Iceberg HadoopCatalog wrapper: it supports access through paths.
 In a sense, it does not support a true catalog concept of "all tables".

-Currently only HadoopCatalog is supported, but it is not clear what _other_ catalogs would work.
+Currently only HadoopCatalog-like behavior is supported, but it is not clear what _other_ catalogs would work.

 ### Delta Sharing server